Basics of CNN in Deep Learning

 Source: vitalflux.com

 Padding works by increasing the processing region of a convolutional neural network.
 The kernel is a neural network filter that moves through a picture, scanning each pixel and turning the data into a smaller or bigger format.
-Padding is added to the image frame to aid the kernel in processing the image by providing more room for the kernel to cover the image.
-Adding padding to a CNN-processed image provides for more accurate image analysis.
+You add padding to the image frame to help the kernel process the image by providing more room for it to cover the image. padding to a CNN-processed image provides for more accurate image analysis.

 Padding and Stride | Basics of CNN